noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

     - default routing table: routes traffic to pods
     - network interface: has its own routing table for routing outgoing pod traffic
   - each pod is assigned one of the network interfaces secondary ip addr

+### Elastic Load Balancers

+- load balancing across resources in multiple subnets
+- great to pair with an AWS Auto Scaling Group to enhance the high availability, fault-tolerance, and scalability of an application.